samjulien/blog/_posts/2015-12-29-how-paypal-could-have-avoided-account-hack.markdown

 - **Multifactor Authentication**: Using Auth0 you can have MFA implemented in minutes!
 You can use the out-of-the-box providers or easily integrate any different provider using Auth0's extensibility.

-- **Passwordless**: [Auth0 Passwordless](https://auth0.com/passwordless) supports one-time codes or “magic links” delivered via SMS or email, or enables your users to use the iPhone’s TouchID without having to worry about the implementation details.
+- **Passwordless**: [Auth0 Passwordless](https://auth0.com/passwordless) supports one-time codes or “magic links” delivered via SMS or email without having to worry about the implementation details.

 - **Single Sign-On**: By taking advantage of our wide range of SDKs you will have Single Sign-On with any Identity Provider running in minutes.
 Provide your users with a seamless authentication experience when they navigate either through the applications you built and/or third party apps.